agalindorcl/secws/DataSafe/lab200/content.md

 Connect to Data Safe console by using one of the links mentioned at the end of Step 1.

-You should be able to use the same username and password as for your OCI tenancy.

 ![Alternative text](./images/img05.png " ")